markomarkovic/simple-php-git-deploy/README.md

 * If the Git repo you wish to deploy is private, the system user running PHP also needs to have a valid ssh key in order to access the remote repository.

 ## Basic Idea
-1. Deployer is called by your GitHub or Bitbucket repo when said repo is updated.
+ Deployer is called by your GitHub or Bitbucket repo when said repo is updated.
+It then...
-2.
+ 1. Clones the repo into a tmp directory on your server
+ 1. Uses rsync to move new or changed files to the deploy location
+ 1. Cleans up after itself

 ## Usage